NortheasternClimbing/northeasternclimbing.github.io/team/diversity-inclusion.md

 ---

 As a team in a cis and white-dominated sport, the Northeastern Climbing Team prioritizes diversity and inclusion.
-We stand by the LGBTQIA+ Black Lives Matter movement.
+We stand by the LGBTQIA+ and Black Lives Matter movement.
 We support those on the frontlines protesting and demanding the justice that is long overdue.

-We recognize that the outdoor industry is not always outwardly inclusive, and The Northeastern Climbing Team wants to listen and learn about how—as a team and as a sport—we can work towards anti-racism, homophobia, etc. not just right now, but forever.
+We recognize that the outdoor industry is not always outwardly inclusive, and The Northeastern Climbing Team wants to listen and learn about how—as a team and as a sport—we can work towards anti-discrimination, not just right now, but forever.
 We wish to cultivate an environment in which anyone who wants to climb can— regardless of their identity or background.
 We encourage our teammates, competitors, climbing gyms and institutions to join us in recognizing and dismantling the accessibility boundaries that are an incredibly exclusive part of our sport.